sergiocanalesm1/Messaging/README.md

-# caso1_s.cala_s.canales
+# Messaging App
-Computer Infraestructure first assignment, Threads practice in Java
+Messaging app using threads on Java